blasker97/OOFinalProject/Singleton.md

 ///this is guaranteed to be lazily intiliazed once
 ```

-In swift you can also manually do a lazy singleton to to lessen the load since the idea behind lazy properties is they are not calculated until the first time they are used.
+In swift you can also manually do a lazy singleton to lessen the load since the idea behind lazy properties is they are not calculated until the first time they are used.
 The way you do that with a singleton is like this.

 ```swift
 class Singleton {